thejjw/image-hover-save-chrome-extension/README.md

 - `tabs`: Required for cross-tab preference communication and badge indicators
 - `activeTab`: Required to interact with the current webpage
 - `<all_urls>`: Required to work on all websites
+- `contextMenus`: Required to add a link-only right-click menu entry

 ## Privacy